 Before You Go

-Everything you need to know before — and after — your climb
+Everything you need to know before, and after your climb

 Pre-Climb Itinerary